United States adds China's SMIC and CNOOC to Defense blacklist

 The company also said there was no major impact from its addition to the list.
 Its Hong Kong shares closed Friday down 5.4% after having resumed trading in the afternoon following a suspension.

+CNOOC, formally known as China National Offshore Oil Corp, said it was “shocked and regretful” at being added to the list.
+The move was based on “false and inaccurate information”, it said in a statement on its website.

-CNOOC Ltd, the listed arm of China National Offshore Oil Corp (CNOOC), said in an exchange filing that it is assessing the impact of the situation on the group and will closely monitor relevant follow-up developments.
+In and exchange filing, the state-owned company’s listed arm, CNOOC Ltd, said it was assessing the impact of the situation on the group and would closely monitor developments.

 Shares of CNOOC Ltd had fallen nearly 14% percent after Sunday’s report, and tumbled 3.9% by Friday’s market close.